Sublime (band): 1997–2023: Post-mortem

-2023–present: Reunion with Jakob Nowell and new album
+2023–present: Reunion with Jakob Nowell and Until the Sun Explodes

 On December 11, 2023, Wilson and Gaugh reunited to perform with Jakob Nowell as Sublime during a benefit show for Bad Brains vocalist H.R. at the Teragram Ballroom in Los Angeles.
 On January 16, 2024, Sublime was revealed to be a part of the lineup for the 2024 Coachella Festival with Jakob Nowell becoming a full-time member of the band.
 In a press release, the band also confirmed that they would be performing at "additional music festivals" in 2024.
 In May 2024, the reformed Sublime released the single "Feel Like That," featuring roots reggae group Stick Figure.
 Sublime with Rome disbanded at the end of 2024.

 In March 2025, Sublime announced that they were working on a new album with Travis Barker and John Feldmann – the band's first studio album since their eponymous album in 1996.
 On July 18, the band released the song "Ensenada" as the first single from their upcoming fourth album.
+On March 25, 2026, the band announced their fourth album, Until the Sun Explodes, would be released on June 12, and has stated that the album will be their last.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.